nisanthchunduru/pouch/README.md

 No.

 Thanks for considering using it though.
 While Pouch is very useful, its bare bones.
-They are many mature note taking apps today.
+They are many mature note taking apps available today.
 I recommend [Simplenote](https://simplenote.com).